itsahyarr/golang-project-boilerplate/README.md

 > If module name is 2 or more words, please use camelCase without any space (refer to golang naming convention)

 `$ make module name=multiWordModuleName`

+---
+*You can give a star if it's useful for you, and feel free if you want to contribute in this project by adding a pull request.*